itsducksss/Basic-Single-Interactable-NPC/README.md

 - {} is what is used to

 ![image](https://github.com/user-attachments/assets/e92ae03f-d562-43da-aae5-bebaa06c0a58)
 Before we play the scene, we make sure that the Player detect sphere has a sphere collider.
 We then edit the collider so that the collider is a trigger that means that it has the abilities to trigger another action to occur.
+We also look to see if the player capsule has the tag of "Player".
+If it does not have the tag then the interaction will not trigger, which in this case means that no dialouge will pop-up.

 https://github.com/user-attachments/assets/de4cbb52-bfe5-4d67-bb42-61330bdd5298